The Ministry for Primary Industries (MPI)

-The Ministry for Primary Industries (MPI) is headquartered in Wellington, New Zealand.
-It operates a network of regional offices and laboratories across the country, essential for effective monitoring and management of primary industries.
-These facilities are crucial in maintaining food safety, biosecurity, and animal welfare, all vital for the dairy sector.
+The Ministry for Primary Industries (MPI) is headquartered in Wellington, New Zealand, and operates a comprehensive network of regional offices and laboratories throughout the country.
+These facilities are pivotal for effective monitoring and management, ensuring food safety, biosecurity, and animal welfare, which are vital components of the dairy sector.

 Financial Indicators

-While MPI itself is not a profit-driven organization, its regulatory role has a significant impact on the financial health of the dairy sector.
-In 2022, New Zealand's dairy exports were valued at approximately NZD 20 billion, highlighting the sector's strength and the importance of MPI's governance.
+Although MPI itself is not a profit-driven entity, it plays a significant regulatory role that impacts the financial condition of the dairy sector in New Zealand.
+In 2022, the dairy exports of New Zealand were valued at approximately NZD 20 billion, underscoring the strength of the sector and the importance of MPI's governance.

 Significant Events

-MPI has played a crucial role in addressing challenges within the dairy industry, particularly during the Mycoplasma bovis outbreak in 2017.
-The Ministry's swift and effective response helped mitigate the outbreak's effects, ensuring no recurrence and maintaining New Zealand's reputation for safe, high-quality dairy products.
+MPI has been instrumental in addressing challenges within the dairy industry, notably during the Mycoplasma bovis outbreak in 2017.
+The Ministry’s prompt and effective response mitigated the impact of the outbreak, ensuring no recurrence and maintaining New Zealand's reputation for safe and high-quality dairy products.

 Company Plans and Initiatives